Let's get cracking!

 Paid in advance over the phone by a Clubs and Sport OfficerIn very rare circumstances, this can be arranged.
 A tax invoice must be supplied to Swinburne Student Life before payment will be made.

-2. Fill in a Funds Request Form, via the Student Life portal, 2 weeks prior to Event and include tax invoice.
+2. Fill in a Funds Request Form, via the Student Life portal, or if for an event, complete the funding tab in the ENF.
 Ensure all contact details including phone number and contact person are included.